Tips for driving on Christmas Day

 If you’re towing a trailer, check that your car is capable of safely towing the trailer’s weight and that it’s hitched properly.

 A trailer or loose item can cause a serious accident if it disconnects or falls off your vehicle.
 The driver responsible could face criminal charges, as well as having to pay compensation for any damages or injuries caused.
-If the driver was carrying a load which exceeds their vehicle’s maximum tow or downball weight, their insurance may be voided.
+If the driver was carrying a load that exceeds their vehicle’s maximum tow or downball weight, their insurance may be voided.

 Drive to the conditions